vyos/vyos-documentation/docs/contributing/build-vyos.rst

 - Debian Jessie for VyOS 1.2 (crux)
 - Debian Buster for VyOS 1.3 (equuleus)
-- Debian Bullseye for VyOS 1.4 (sagitta)
+- Debian Bookworm for VyOS 1.4 (sagitta)
-- Debian unknown for VyOS 1.5 (circinus, current) - aka the rolling release
+- Debian Bookworm for VyOS 1.5 (circinus, current) - aka the rolling release

 To start, clone the repository to your local machine: